abetusk/scratch/experiments/tileset/README.md

 The tileset doesn't blow up because only the level below it needs to dock to the one above it but it does need to be cut off, limiting the branching factor of the acyclic path.

 ---

+This doesn't quite work.

+Instead, this is a possibility:

+* create some number of tileset "colors", say 4
+* for each color, have a color gredation so that every time a path is extended, it needs to connect to the same color but faded (tile $n$ has to connect to tile $n-1$ in front and $n+1$ from behind)
+* a color can branch into a new color

+The maximum branching factor is limited by the colors, and the length of each branch is limited by the gredation count.
+Branching need not completely alter the spine....

+This inflates the tile count significantly as you need a set of tiles (bends, straights, etc.) for each tile color gredation, but I think this at least avoids the exponential explosion.

+---